 - What transport can you access for visiting shops, family and friends?
 How much will this cost?

-- Can the home help arrange appointments and access to services such as podiatry (foot care), physiotherapy (exercise, mobility, strength and balance), dietician services (food and nutrition assessment and advice, dietary changes) or speech therapy (communicating, swallowing or eating)?
+- Can the home help arrange appointments and access to services such as podiatry (foot care), physiotherapy (exercise, mobility, strength and balance), dietitian services (food and nutrition assessment and advice, dietary changes) or speech therapy (communicating, swallowing or eating)?
 Can you continue to see your own GP and other health practitioners?

 - What type of care services cannot be provided?
 How would you find out about this?